aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### Step 1
 The provisioning of a data science environment uses CloudFormation stack set to deploy the IAM roles and VPC infrastructure into the target accounts.
-The solution uses `SELF_MANAGED` stack set permission model and needs two IAM roles:
+The solution uses `SELF_MANAGED` stack set permission model and needs to bootstrap two IAM roles:
 - `AdministratorRole` in the development account (main account)
 - `SetupStackSetExecutionRole` in each of the target accounts